t41372/CSIA-FileRenamer/README.md

 You're a smart guy and I believe you will automatically understand my software by intuition!

+## Known Issues
+  - It cannot handle files larger than ~140MB

 ## What can it do?